Modified Shallow Water Equations for significantly varying seabeds: Introduction

-The present article is organized as follows.
-After some introductory remarks, the paper begins with the derivation and discussion of some properties of the modified Saint-Venant (mSV) equations in Section \ref{sec:model}.
-Then, we investigate the hyperbolic structure and present a finite volume scheme in Section \ref{sec:fv}.
-Several numerical results are shown in Section \ref{sec:numres}.
-Finally, some main conclusions are outlined in the last Section \ref{sec:concl}.
+This article is organised as follows.
+After some introductory remarks, the paper begins with the derivation and discussion of some properties of the \acf{msv} equations in Section~\ref{sec:model}.
+Then, we investigate the hyperbolic structure and present a finite volume scheme in Section~\ref{sec:fv}.
+Several numerical results are shown in Section~\ref{sec:numres}.
+Finally, some main conclusions and perspectives are outlined in the last Section~\ref{sec:concl}.